artur-shaik/wallabag-client/README.md

 Commands:
-  add             Add a new entry to wallabag. anno            Annotations command config delete          Delete an entry from wallabag. delete-by-tags  Delete entries from wallabag by tags. info            Information command list            List the entries on the wallabag account. open            Open entry in browser read            Toggle the read-status of an existing entry. show            Show the text of an entry. star            Toggle the starred-status of an existing entry.
+  add             Add a new entry to wallabag. anno            Annotation commands. config          Start configuration. delete          Delete an entry from wallabag. delete-by-tags  Delete entries from wallabag by tags. info            Get entry information. list            List the entries on the wallabag account. open            Open entry in browser. read            Toggle the read-status of an existing entry. show            Show the text of an entry. star            Toggle the starred-status of an existing entry.